I like to write about a variety of topics. I particularly enjoy sharing life hacks.

-Most people know that dihydrogen dioxide - referred to by it's common name hydrogen peroxide - is a common and useful antiseptic for cuts and scraps.
+Most people know that dihydrogen dioxide—referred to by its common name hydrogen peroxide—is a common and useful antiseptic for cuts and scrapes.
 While it works great for getting rid of bacteria, the magical chemical has many other uses that most people probably have not heard of.
 Many of these extra uses can probably help you to save you money.